Shirakumo/trial-blender-addons/README.md

 On object nodes set as physics objects the fields are:

+- ``prop`` If true the object should be marked as an interactable prop
 - ``virtual`` If true the object should not be rendered but still participate in collisions
 - ``instanceOf`` The name of the class to make this an instance of, if any
 - ``trigger``